-Visitor means an individual, other than a Marijuana Establishment Agent authorized by the Marijuana Establishment, on the premises of an establishment for a purpose related to its operations and consistent with the objectives of St. 2016, c.
+Visitor means an individual, other than a Marijuana Establishment Agent or Laboratory Agent authorized by the Marijuana Establishment or Independent Testing Laboratory to on the Premises of an Establishment for a purpose related to its operations and consistent with the objectives of St. 2016, c.
 334, as amended by St. 2017, c.
-55 and 935 CMR 500.000, provided, however, that no such individual shall be younger than 21 years old.
+55, M.G.L. c.
+94G, and 935 CMR 500.000, provided, however, that no such individual shall be younger than 21 years old.